 "We are getting out of our traditional thinking and seeing things happen across organizations.
 I give credit to this approach for that.
-We're busy working on the priorities we identified."

-- Josh McKim, Maryville, Northwest Missouri Rural Region

-First Decade of Results Show Promise for Widespread Impact
+We're busy working on the priorities we identified." - Josh McKim, Maryville, Northwest Missouri Rural Region First Decade of Results Show Promise for Widespread Impact

-A decade after that first brainstorm of our co-founders, we celebrate in 2021:

-- 26 communities at varying lengths of time ranging from 7,500 to 2.8 million people representing a combined population of 12.5 million whose leaders have been involved in our three-year National Learning Collaborative and Alumni Network.
-Current enrollment includes 22 communities.
-With these communities, our message has reached over 450 organizations representing all sectors of the economy. - Our first two cohorts have graduated from this learning cycle to enter their next-level of practical experience and growth as COE 2026 alumni participants.
-The leaders in this group have learned and worked together for four-five years sharing successes, challenges, ideas, and their best practices discovered on their community performance excellence journeys. - Our evolution New special sessions on various leadership and community development topics, a 6-session introductory course, and a new Journey Roadmap were added in 2021. - In partnership with the Alliance for Performance Excellence and their Baldrige Fall Conference, our annual conference has grown from 46 attendees in 2017 to 80 in 2019, and 102 online in 2020.
-Online fatigue from the COVID-19 pandemic impacted attendance with only 88 for our 2021 virtual gathering with some opting to wait for the in-person event planned for Spring 2022. - As an advocate of performance excellence, COE continues to welcome independent Evaluations of our programs.
-The University of San Diego's Nonprofit Institute, JUPER Communications, and other have reported evidence that participating communities: - Are satisfied with and appreciate their COE's experience - Identify important key issues for their community and are developing action plans; some are starting to be implemented with success - Are identifying and strengthening backbone organizations while holding partners accountable - · Benefit from learning with and from other communities - Transfer learning, tools, and techniques back to their communities, thereby reaching countless others in communities through this ripple effect - Build trust and a network of diverse relationships that did not previously exist - Increase their cross-sector inclusion, engagement, and collaboration
+A decade after that first brainstorm of our co-founders, we celebrate in 2020: Involvement of 21 communities ranging from 7,500 to 2.8 million people representing a combined population of 10 million whose leaders are involved in our three-year National Learning Collaborative.
+With these communities, our message has reached over 420 organizations representing all sectors of the economy.
+Our first cohort of six communities has graduated from this learning cycle to enter their next-level of practical experience and growth as COE 2026 alumni participants.
+The leaders in this group have learned and worked together for three years sharing successes, challenges, ideas, and their best practices discovered on their community performance excellence journeys.
+Our evolution - the fourth revision to the Communities of Excellence Framework was completed in 2020.

+In partnership with the Alliance for Performance Excellence and their Baldrige Fall Conference, our annual conference attendance continues to grow, from 46 attendees in 2017 to 80 in 2019 one day in Nashville, and 102 online for our 2020 virtual gathering.
+COE 2026 attendees spend together as a kick-off to the Learning Collaborative, and one day attending the sessions at the Baldrige Fall Conference.

+- Are satisfied and appreciate Communities of Excellence, the Framework, and the support and guidance of Baldrige experts who act as instructors, mentors, and coaches - Identify important key issues for their community - Are identifying and strengthening backbone organizations - · Are held accountable to move work forward - Learn from other communities - Transfer learning, tools, and techniques back to their communities, thereby reaching countless others in communities through this ripple effect - Build trust and a network of relationships that did not previously exist - Increase their cross-sector engagement and collaboration